anthonyGosme/loadbalancer/README.md

 *mvn clean install test*

-run the proxy from the local environment
+run the proxy from the local environment:

 *cd /loadbalancer/lbproxy*

 *java -jar ./target/load-balancer-1.0-SNAPSHOT-jar-with-dependencies.jar*

-check if the proxy call http://httpstat.us/404 (the resolution is in conf.d/proxy.yaml)*
+check if the proxy call http://httpstat.us/404 (the resolution is in conf.d/proxy.yaml):

 *curl http://127.0.0.1:8080/404